 The practitioner’s entry on the Register of practitioners also includes the usual registration information including the practitioner’s qualifications and type of registration.
 Practitioners on the 2021 sub-register have registration that ends on 21 September 2022.

 In order to fast track the return of experienced and qualified health practitioners to the workforce, most registration and return to practice requirements have been waived.

 Practitioners have been asked to opt-out of being on the sub-register if they:

 Employers must conduct appropriate pre-employment checks before employing practitioners from the sub-register.

 Before employing a practitioner on the 2021 sub-register, employers need to consider:

 Employers who wish to employ or engage practitioners on the sub-register have a responsibility to support them to make a safe return to practice and to ensure patient safety.

 Employers should consider:

-Employers should also have regard to the health and safety of practitioners on the sub-register, particularly if they in a high-risk group for COVID-19 for more severe infection.
+Employers should also have regard to the health and safety of practitioners on the sub-registers, particularly if they are in a high-risk group for COVID-19 for more severe infection.